 Do not smoke / Stop smoking

 Smoking causes the same damage as unprotected sun exposure, if not worse.
-I’ve noticed that at certain age, probably some time between 50 and 60, faces of women who are life-long smokers turn to a wrinkled and withered apples.
+I’ve noticed that at a certain age, probably sometime between 50 and 60, faces of women who are life-long smokers turn to wrinkled and withered apples.
 For some reason, smoking doesn’t affect men the same way.
 So if you are serious in the fight with crepey skin and wrinkles, smoking is a no-no.